syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ImageFilter.md

 # Image Filter

 Using the image editor control, you can add effects such as Hue, Saturation, Brightness, Contrast, Blur, and Sharpen to the image.
 These effects can be applied from toolbar or using the ApplyImageEffect method.
-The ApplyImageEffect method contains two arguments: `ImageEffect` and `EffectValues`.
+The ApplyImageEffect method contains two arguments: `ImageEffect` and `EffectValue`.
 The ImageEffect is an Enum, which contains the following effects:

 * Hue
 * Saturation